Skip to content

 l.first_name = r.first_name AND l.surname = r.surname

-"OR" statements are not as efficient and should be used sparingly.
+"OR" statements are extremely inefficient and should almost never be used.
 E.g.

 l.first_name = r.first_name OR l.surname = r.surname